 Underpriced pet sitters usually do not stick around very long.
 You may have found the most loving, caring person but if they are not making enough to sustain themselves eventually they will look for other opportunities.
 There are some who take on pet sitting as a hobby.
 It seems like an easy way to make some extra money .
 This is only a temporary solution and they aren’t going to be in this for the long haul.

-Pet sitting is not a service to be undervalued.
-Contrary to belief, pet sitting is not an easy job.
+Contrary to popular belief, pet sitting is not an easy job therefore should not be undervalued.
 Pet sitters work long hours, most nights, weekends, & holidays,and drive endless miles.
-There is no paid time off and pet sitter’s can’t just call off sick.
+Pet sitters do not receive paid sick days or vacation days.
 This can lead to burn out for many pet sitters, but it is especially true if the service is not valued.

 Not insured or bonded